thomsonlab/popalign/README.md

 ## Tutorial

-A Google Colabs notebook tutorial is now available in the 'tutorials/' folder and is also shared at this link: https://colab.research.google.com/drive/1t5W_r9FzQCBHe4IL5hCABda5VGAdeTWS?usp=sharing
+A Google Colabs notebook tutorial is now available in the 'tutorials/' folder and can also be accessed at the following link: https://colab.research.google.com/drive/1t5W_r9FzQCBHe4IL5hCABda5VGAdeTWS?usp=sharing

+Full documentation of the PopAlign package is still under construction.
+Not all features currently implemented have been completely documented or highlighted in the tutorial but will be covered in future versions.